Why Most Newsletters Don’t Work

 part two: For Effective Newsletter Content, Get Real

 Client newsletters do generate results.
 Yet, many business people who issue a newsletter find it frustrating to generate the results they want.
-Those not willing to give up on their newsletter need to get real about newsletter content.
+Those not willing to give up on their newsletter ought to get real about newsletter content.
+Doing so could prove quite rewarding.

 what newsletters do

 A good newsletter might never cause a spike in sales.
-However, if you watch other indicators over time – such as business per client, referrals from newsletter readers, and client retention – you would see how a newsletter performs as an investment in client relations.
-Newsletters shape market perception.
-Good newsletters help to build and maintain hundreds of business relationships with meaningful engagement.
+However, if you watch other indicators over time – such as business per client, referrals from newsletter readers, and overall client retention – then you would see how a newsletter performs as an investment in client relationship management.

 what to say